navpil/loggol/Readme.md

 To see how JUL, Log4j, Log4j2, Slf4j and JCL loggers log (both console and file).

-`Log4j 1.x` and `JCL` are not supported anymore, don't use them.
+Alternatively run `mvn install` from the base directory, `cd log-impls` and run `run-all-profiles.cmd`

-Kept here only for historical purposes.
+`JCL` is not supported anymore, kept here for historical purposes

 ## Generic logging libraries description